 N Corah & Sons employed a workforce of 1,500 and produced about 2,000 tons of product annually by 1872.

 Upon the death of Edwin Corah in 1880, John Arthur Corah (1846 – 1917) and Alfred Corah joined Cooper in partnership, and the firm began to trade as N Corah, Sons & Cooper.
 J A Corah had previously managed the Liverpool branch of the business, and Alfred Corah had managed the Birmingham branch.

 Electric lighting was installed at the St Margaret’s Works from 1883.
 The firm paid wages substantially above average, and thus avoided strike action by its workers.
 The firm was a substantial benefactor to various charitable causes, especially the elderly poor of Leicester.

-During the First World War, 50 percent of the male staff at Corah joined the armed forces.
-The firm produced ten million articles of knitwear, over 70 percent for government contracts.
+50 percent of the male staff at Corah joined the armed forces during the First World War.
+The firm produced ten million articles of knitwear during the war, with over 70 percent destined for government contracts.

 John Arthur Corah died in 1917 with a gross estate valued at £143,208.

 N Corah & Sons was incorporated as a private company in 1919.
 The St Margaret’s Works was the largest factory of its kind in Britain and probably the largest single-site hosiery works in the world.
 2,500 people were employed on a five acre site.
 Production largely consisted of hosiery and other woollen goods.

 King George V visited the factory in 1919, partly in recognition of its contribution to the war effort.

 N Corah & Sons became a supplier to Marks & Spencer from 1926.
 The two companies would develop a strong relationship.